-There is a growing need for nursing assistants across the US and you can become one in about 6 weeks.
-There are accredited local and online CNA schools available in many locations across the US.
-Use the CNA search application for information.
+There is a growing need for nursing assistants across the U.S. and at some schools you can study for a job as a CNA in about 6 weeks.
+There are accredited local and online medical trade schools in many locations.

 - Red Cross